 -Mayor Darrell Steinberg

 Since Mayor Darrell Steinberg took office in January 2017, the City has embraced a new approach to addressing homelessness that is producing promising results.
-Teams of outreach workers and police officers repeatedly contact homeless people — many of whom have resisted help for years — and convince them to enter the City’s Triage Shelter and enroll in its Pathways program, which connects them with health care, removes barriers such as missing Social Security cards and helps them find permanent shelter.
+Teams of outreach workers and police officers repeatedly contact homeless people — many of whom have resisted help for years — and convince them to enroll in its Pathways program, which connects them with health care, removes barriers such as missing Social Security cards and helps them find permanent shelter.

 The City has hired the Downtown Streets Team to clean up in neighborhoods affected by homeless camping.
 The Streets Team employs homeless volunteers and helps connect them with housing and jobs.